ohmybrew/ohmybrew.github.io/_posts/2019-07-19-a-small-vuex-tip.markdown

 ## Introduction

-Vuex is a state management library, a centralized storage of data for your whole application.
-Its well documented, beautiful, and easy to use with Vue.
+Vuex is a state management library, centralized storage of data for your whole application.
+It's well documented, beautiful, and easy to use with Vue.
 The part I want to talk about today is the **data** portion.

 I have increasingly seen cases where the **data** state of Vuex gets transformed and represents something more than just plain-old **data** ; that's a problem in the long run.